April 19, 2026 · By Alex Morgan

 After:

-Step into a sun-filled 3-bed, 2-bath home where a fully remodeled kitchen anchors the open living space — think shaker cabinetry, butcher block counters, and stainless steel appliances.
+Step into a sun-filled 3-bed, 2-bath home where a fully remodeled kitchen anchors the open living space — shaker cabinetry, butcher block counters, stainless steel appliances.
 The 8,500 sq ft backyard is the real showstopper: mature shade trees, raised garden beds, and room for a future pool.
 Located just off Greenway Road with easy access to the 101 and 51 freeways.
-This one is priced to move at $435K.
+Priced at $435K.
 Schedule your showing before this weekend’s open house.

-[PRO TIP] The most common listing description mistake is burying the best feature.
-Agents who prompt ChatGPT to “lead with the single most compelling feature” consistently get stronger hooks.
-According to Baymard Institute’s research on content scanability, users form a quality impression within the first 10–15 words of a product or listing description (Source: Baymard Institute, 2023).
-Real estate listings follow the same pattern.
+[PRO TIP] The most common listing mistake is burying the best feature.
+Tell ChatGPT to “lead with the single most compelling feature” and you’ll get a stronger hook every time.
+Baymard Institute research on content scanability found that users form a quality impression within the first 10–15 words of a listing or product description (Source: Baymard Institute, 2023).
+Real estate works the same way.

 Prompt 5: Multilingual Listing (English + Spanish)